broadinstitute/wot/docs/cli_documentation.md

 ### Differential expression ###

 The diff_exp command finds the genes that are differentially expressed between two sets of cells.
-You input one or more trajectories created using the trajectory tool, an expression matrix, and the tools outputs a table with statistics about differential expression along the cellular trajectory.
+You input one or more fates created using the fates tool, an expression matrix, and the tool outputs a table with statistics about differentially expressed genes.

 ### Validation ###

-You can easily validate the transport maps that have been computed above.
+You can validate the transport maps that have been computed above.

 Say, for instance, that you have data at time points 0, 1, and 2.
 You could compute the transport map from 0 to 2, and then interpolate with